Expert Advice On Improving Your Home

 Ways to Save Money on HVAC Costs

 • Keep your system clean.
-Regularly cleaning condenser fan blades, indoor evaporator coil, grills, and ductwork helps keep your HVAC system running efficiently and lowers the risk of mold.
-The National Air Duct Cleaners Association advises cleaning your system when it starts to look dirty.
+Regularly cleaning condenser fan blades, indoor evaporator coil, grills, and ductwork helps keep your HVAC system running efficiently and reduces your risk of mold.
+The National Air Duct Cleaners Association recommends cleaning your system when it starts to look dirty.

 • Change the position of your blinds seasonally.
 Leaving your blinds open during the winter allows passive solar heating to warm your home.
 Closing the blinds during the summer helps prevent the heat from getting inside.
 Doing both helps reduce the strain on your HVAC.